 Ever felt intimidated by making seafood stock from scratch?
-It's much easier than you think - and so delicious!
+It's much simpler than you think - and so delicious!
+This homemade seafood stock recipe is so flavorful, with notes of sweetness and savory complexity from toasted seafood shells, fresh herbs, and aromatic vegetables.

-Seafood stock is a super flavorful and easy way to bolster up your seafood soups and stews!
 It's also a great no-waste option for using up seafood shells and vegetable scraps.
-I love using homemade stock in my crab stew recipe.

 What is Seafood Stock?